Angie-Crews/datafun-06-eda/README.md

 ```

 ### 09 Select Notebook Kernel
-From VS Code Menu, select View / Command Palette...
+1. From VS Code Menu, select View / Command Palette...
 (CTRL SHIFT P)
-Type: Python: Select Interpreter
+2. Type: Python: Select Interpreter
-Choose your .venv from the list
+3. Choose your .venv from the list

 ### 10 Start and Run a Jupyter Notebook
-Open the project notebook in VS Code.
+1. Open the project notebook in VS Code.
 The file will have a .ipynb extension.
-Execute cells:
+2. Execute cells:
+    a.
 Click on a cell and press Shift+Enter to execute it and move to the next cell.
+    b.
 Alternatively, use Ctrl+Enter to execute the current cell without moving.
-Save your notebook periodically to avoid losing progress.
+3. Save your notebook periodically to avoid losing progress.
 Or make sure the File / Autosave option is on.